-Lisa Poelle has more than twenty-five years of experience in the field of child development and parent education, working on both the west and east coasts.
-Ms. Poelle has counseled nearly 1000 families and provided training and technical assistance to more than 100 child care centers, nannies and family day care homes.
-She has conducted extensive in-service training in how to teach conflict resolution to young children, has taught college courses on child development and child care center design, serves as a private consultant to educators and parents, and is a frequent keynote/featured speaker.
+Lisa Poelle has more than twenty-five years of experience in the field of early childhood and parent education, working on both the west and east coasts.
+Ms. Poelle has counseled nearly 1000 families and provided training and technical assistance to more than 100 child care programs on a wide variety of topics.
+She conducts in-service trainings and webinars, teaches college courses on early childhood education and child care center design, serves as a private consultant to educators and parents, and is a frequent keynote/featured speaker.

-Ms. Poelle collaborated with architects on the design of eight employer-sponsored, developmentally appropriate child care centers.
-In addition to writing “The Biting Solution”, she has written numerous parenting articles and is a co-author of the book, “Growing Teachers”.
-In addition to early childhood education, she has also been a Work/Life professional, having worked with many large corporations and government organizations, including Time Warner, assisting them in setting up family supportive programs at the workplace.
-She has served as a Senior Learning Specialist for the Research Foundation of The City University of New York, on the “Birth To Eight Professional Development Project” in the South Bronx.
+Ms. Poelle collaborated with architects on the design of eight employer-sponsored, developmentally appropriate child care centers in California.
+In addition to writing the popular book, “The Biting Solution”, she has written numerous parenting articles and is a co-author of the book, “Growing Teachers”.
+In addition to early childhood education, she has also been a Work/Life professional, having worked with many large corporations and government organizations, including Time Warner, setting up family supportive programs at the workplace.

 As an independent contractor, Ms. Poelle offers various services to early childhood education programs and families: keynote speaking, behavioral consultation, staff professional development, parent education, environmental planning, and assistance with NAEYC Accreditation and ECERS/ITERS.
 She also serves as a Devereux Early Childhood Assessment Mentor for the Center for Children’s Initiatives in NYC.
-As an independent contractor, she offers behavioral consultation, professional development seminars, keynote speaking, and NAEYC Accreditation and ECERS assistance to early childhood education programs and families.
-She has served on the governing board of the New York City Association for the Education of Young Children for three years.
+Lisa Poelle is a supervisor of undergraduate student teachers at CUNY’s Center for Worker Education and she taught ECE courses through CUNY’s School of Professional Studies.
+She served on the governing board of the New York City Association for the Education of Young Children for three years.
 She received the Champions for Children Award as Member of the Year in 2014 from NYSAEYC.
 Her course, The Biting Solution, is regularly offered at Bank Street College for CDA Renewal credits.
 Ms. Poelle holds a Master’s Degree in Human Development from Pacific Oaks College in Pasadena, California.
 She resides in New York City with her husband, Mark.
 They have two grown sons.

 Lisa can be reached directly at: firstname.lastname@example.org or 646.596.7642.